B2B Podcasts by the Numbers: What the Latest Data Tells Us (and How to Act on It) in 2026

 68% Finish Podcast Episodes and How to Leverage It

 Completion rates are a rare bright spot in digital media.
-According to research, almost 7 in 10 listeners (68%) say they typically listen to an entire podcast episode.
-That’s far higher than average dwell times for video or blog content.
+According to research, more than 7 in 10 listeners (71%) say they typically listen to all or most of the episodes they download.
+That’s far higher than other content types like videos or blogs.

 How to leverage it: